Hike up the tallest mountain in Vietnam, kayak through the scenic Halong Bay, and explore an elusive “theme park” in the mountains.

 Address: P. Đinh Tiên Hoàng, Hàng Trống, Hoàn Kiếm, Hà Nội 100000, Vietnam

 St Joseph’s Cathedral: The Neo-Gothic design of St Joseph’s Cathedral might seem dark and out of place in the Old Quarter, but don’t be put off by its spooky appearance.
 Inside, the beautiful decor and quiet environment make it a peaceful sanctuary away from the hectic streets.

-English Mass occurs on Sundays at 11:30AM.
-Do arrive early as it can get very crowded.
+English Mass occurs on Sundays at 11:30AM so do arrive early as it can get very crowded.

-My Gà Tần: Along 24 Hang Bo, you’ll find a crowded streetside stall selling mi ga tan — think of it as herbal chicken soup for the Asian soul.
-The herbal broth is on the sweeter side, and is served with instant noodles and a generous amount of chicken (innards like brain and liver are also available for a little bit more).
+My Gà Tần: Along 24 Hang Bo, you’ll find a crowded streetside stall selling Mi Ga Tan — think of it as herbal chicken soup for the Asian soul.
+The herbal broth is on the sweeter side and is served with instant noodles and chicken (innards like brain and liver are also available for a little bit more).
 It’s a highly popular dish among locals, no matter the season.

 Visit Hanoi’s Popular Attractions

 Ho Chi Minh Mausoleum: Start day two at this enormous mausoleum housing leader of communist Vietnam, Ho Chi Minh’s embalmed body.
 Visiting hours are only in the morning so arrive early to avoid disappointment!
 Afterwards, you can watch the hourly changing of guards that happens in front of the building.

 Entrance fee: Free